IntelPython/dpctl/docs/docfiles/dpctl_pyapi.rst

         2020's ``kernel_bundle`` feature and the wrapper for the ``program`` class is going to be removed.
     :mod:`dpctl.tensor`
-        Implementation of different types of tensor classes tht use USM memory.
+        Implementation of different types of tensor classes that use USM memory.

 Classes
 -------